StaxMate - the perfect companion for your Stax processor!

 and registered developers can access it similarly, but adding "--username" (and "--password") switch to allow changes to be committed back in.

-Currently the best to reach people involved in the project is via StaxMate mailing lists.
+Currently the best to reach people involved is via StaxMate mailing lists.

 CowTalk Blog features StaxMate as well, and often has other relevant content.